python/devguide/pullrequest.rst

 ---------

 Non-trivial contributions are credited in the ``Misc/ACKS`` file (and, most often, in a contribution's ``Misc/NEWS`` entry as well).
-This is something the core developer will do when committing your patch, you don't have to propose the addition by yourself.
+You may be asked to make these edits on the behalf of the core developer you accepts your pull request.